 1. Staggering development in the Riviera Maya

-Letโs not forget that originally, Cancun was nothing.
-It was just a stretch of pretty coast.
+Let’s not forget that originally, Cancún was nothing.
+It was just a stretch of picturesque coastline.
 In the 1970s the Mexican government decided to create a resort city there and national funds were used to develop infrastructure and hotels.

-So yes, the Mexican government can be rather inefficient in many regards, but it pull this one off as Cancun is now one of the worldโs top beach destinations.
+So yes, the Mexican government can be rather inefficient in many regards, but it pulled this one-off as Cancún is now one of the world’s top beach destinations.

-The airport is already operational and is a 30 minute drive from Tulum.
-There will be direct flights to Chicago, Dallas, Panama, Mexico City, Houston, Toronto etc. and is a big catalyst for the Tulum real estate market.
+The airport is already operational and is a 40 minute drive from Tulum.
+There are flights to Chicago, Dallas, Panama, Mexico City, Houston, Toronto, Frankfurt etc. and is a good catalyst for the Tulum real estate market.

 2. Digital Nomads

-The reality is that a few hours flight away from Tulum is a massive market of high-earning Americans who simultaneously realized a few things:
+The reality is that a few hour’s flight away from Playa del Carmen is a massive market of high-earning Americans who simultaneously realized a few things:

 - They can work almost entirely remotely.